The Most Frequently Asked Questions on the PFSA Scouting Network

 Below you will find the most frequently asked questions on the PFSA Scouting Network from what you will need to qualify for the opportunities we provide to the number of football clubs on the scouting network.
 If you still have questions regarding the PFSA Scouting Network then feel free to contact the PFSA, and we will be happy to help.

-You will need a minimum of a PFSA Level 2 certification in order to take part in the PFSA Scouting Network.
-Unfortunately, we do not accept any other type of talent identification certificate as we like to control the quality of our reports and we also wish to reserve this service to our member football scouts.
+You will need a minimum of a PFSA Level 2 Opposition Analysis In Football course in order to take part in the PFSA Scouting Network.
+Unfortunately, we do not accept any other type of talent identification or analysis certificate as we like to control the quality of our reports and we also wish to reserve this service to our member football scouts.
 If you do not hold a PFSA Level 2 Scouting Course certificate as a minimum, then please head on over to the PFSA Education homepage and view our portfolio of Scouting Courses.

 What types of reports will I be asked to complete